Skip to main contentArrow Right

-The simplified flow diagram below shows this process:
+The flow diagram below illustrates this process:

 Cognito OIDC Diagram